-- ✓ Never share any information about a student with anyone who cannot prove the legal right to receive it.
-Make sure everyone with access to student information understands his/her responsibility to guard the information and takes this responsibility seriously. - ✓ Local liaisons and other school district personnel with an educational interest in the student, as well as schools to which the student is transferring, can receive records without parental consent under the Family Educational Rights and Privacy Act (FERPA).3 Make sure those receiving such records are aware of safety and confidentiality issues. - ✓ Require that requests for student information be accompanied by a completed and signed information request form and that a record of all requests be maintained. - ✓ Put copies of protective orders in student files and attach an "alert" function to the student information database to notify anyone searching a record to which access has been restricted. - ✓ Transfer school records through the office of the State Coordinator for Homeless Education, if necessary, to restrict information about where a student has enrolled in school.
+- ✓ Never share any information about a student with anyone who cannot prove the legal right to obtain it.
+Make sure everyone with access to student information understands his/her responsibility to protect the information and takes this responsibility seriously. - ✓ Local homeless education liaisons and other school district personnel with an educational interest in the student, as well as schools to which the student is transferring, can receive records without parental consent under the Family Educational Rights and Privacy Act (FERPA).3 Make sure those receiving such records are aware of safety and confidentiality issues. - ✓ Require that requests for student information be accompanied by a completed and signed information request form and maintain a record of all requests. - ✓ Put copies of protective orders in student files and attach an "alert" function to the student information database to notify anyone searching a record to which access has been restricted.